GeoDaCenter/libgeoda_paper/README.md

 (Unit: seconds; Average running time for 3 runs)

-NOTE: for pygeoda(arm64) on Apple M1 chip, there are results only "no parallelization" and "using 8 CPU threads" since Apple M1 chip has 8 total cores (4 performance and 4 efficiency).
+NOTE: for pygeoda(arm64) on Apple M1 chip, there are results only for "no parallelization" and "using 8 CPU threads" since Apple M1 chip has 8 total cores (4 performance and 4 efficiency).

 See the spreadsheet: https://docs.google.com/spreadsheets/d/18zsN6JMGKCObf7DW0NlVQUJYEE4Qt3WTVkYuQ0pNZ-Y/edit?usp=sharing